lsst-dm/ProdStat/doc/lsst.ProdStat/quickstart.rst

 prodstat add-job-to-summary PREOPS-XXX DRP-YYY then look at DRP-53 for the current table of tracked completed and running and submitted issues.
-DRP-53 is currently a 'magic' issue.
+DRP-53 is currently a 'magic' issue containing a listing of campaign production runs.

 You can remove an unwanted entry from the DRP-53 table by doing this::